In this article, we discuss process mining applicability in healthcare management.

 These processes are supported by clinical and non-clinical activities, executed by different types of professionals, and can vary from one organization to another, according to the resources and infrastructures available.
 However, reality often deviates from the clinical practice guidelines.
 That’s why, in this article, we are going to explore process mining - a method for Business Process Management (BPM) and analysis, focused on extracting knowledge from data generated and stored in corporate information systems in order to analyze executed processes – and its applicability in healthcare.

 Process mining is gaining increasing attention in healthcare.
 Adopted in the domain of BPM, it is useful to extract knowledge and non-trivial information from the process executions, to discover, monitor, and improve processes.
-It provides a comprehensive set of tools to return fact-based insights and, thus, to support process improvement.
+It provides a comprehensive set of tools to return fact-based insights and, thus, to support process and healthcare management improvement.

 In short, process mining applied to healthcare involves 3 variables: